tsutof/tiny_yolov2_onnx_cam/README.md

 $ python3 tiny_yolov2_onnx_cam.py --camera 1
 ```

-**If your USB Web camera does not support this application's default capture resolution, please change it with the --widht and --height command-line options.**
+**If your USB Web camera does not support this application's default capture resolution, please change it with the --widht and --height command-line options.
+To know the supported resolutions by your camera, the gst-device-monitor-1.0 command is very useful.**

 ## Third Party License